klei/grunt-injector/README.md

 Type: `String`
 Defaulting to `dest` property of file group

-The source template where you have your injection tags.
+The filename for the source template where you have your injection tags.
 If not provided, the given `dest` file must exist and will be used as source template as well, and therefor will be modified on injection.

 #### options.templateString